Academic Catalog

 3 Credits

-Teaches advanced finance students about the Alternative Investment Industry as well as the products and investments used in this area of investment.
-In depth analysis will be performed to fully evaluate such vehicles as hedge funds, private equity, commodities, and real estate.
+Explores the alternative assets Industry, as well as the products and investment strategies in this category that are used for diversification and hedging purposes.
+In-depth analysis of vehicles such as hedge funds, private equity, private debt, commodities, and real estate.
 Prerequisites: FINA 32100.
 (F,Y)

 FINA 48000 Advanced Business Finance (NLA)

-A capstone course in finance that combines theories of financial management with practical application through case analysis.
-Financial theories with respect to risks and returns, capital structure and cost of capital, optimal capital budget, short- and long-term financing decisions, and other topics concerning multinational financial management.
-Students may be required to write and present analyses of cases in the class.
+Capstone in finance that combines theories of financial management with business applications through case analysis and use of spreadsheet software.
+Financial theories underlying risks and return, capital structure and cost of capital, optimal capital budget, short- and long-term financing decisions, mergers and acquisitions, leasing, and dividend policy are examined.
 Prerequisites: FINA 32100.
 (F,Y)

 FINA 49700-49702 Selected Topics in Finance (NLA)